 Industry Data on Podcast Downloads: A Few Warnings

-To meaningfully interpret your podcasting statistics, including deciding what is a successful podcast download number for you, it is important to put it in the context of the podcasting universe.
+To meaningfully interpret your podcast statistics, including deciding what is a successful podcast download number for you, it is important to put it in the context of the podcasting universe.
 Here are some things to be aware of.

 The first thing you should know about podcast downloads is that there is no one centralized, transparent source where you can find all the podcast downloads statistics for each show.
 So do not wear yourself out looking for it. 😫